 They turned onto Nakajima-Hondori Street in the direction of Motoyanagi-machi and the Honkawa River.
 The street once bustled with traffic coming from the Old Sanyo Highway.
 Shoppers had crowded the many businesses.
 Now, kamban fanned and snapped in front of empty buildings, the shop signs advertising what had once been Hiroshima.
 They passed the shuttered Yano Shoe Store, Sawamura Print Store, and Ōmoto Lacquerware.
 Kiyomi paused outside the closed Tada Book Store, recalling the many hours spent browsing through books.
 Mr. Tada smuggled her a copy of The Makioka Sisters before government censors forced the novel off the market a second time.

 Mr. Hamai swept the sidewalk outside his barbershop.
 His was one of the few businesses to survive the war cuts.
 He smiled at their approach.
-A diminutive man with a round bald head and rolling belly, Mr. Hamai reminded her of a happy Buddha.
-Where did he obtain his food?
-No doubt, Mr. Hamai had connections at the black market.

 “How is business?”

-“Ah, business is most favorable.
+“Business is most favorable.
 Thank you for asking, Kiyomi-san.”

 “Good day,” Kiyomi said and bowed again before walking past.